 2. Reduce Your Risk of Type 2 Diabetes

-When blood glucose gets high, the body loses fluid, and consequently the skin becomes dry and itchy.
-If the skin becomes dry enough to crack, germs are liable to enter and cause infection.
+When blood glucose gets high, the body loses fluid, and consequently, the skin becomes dry and itchy.
+If the skin becomes dry enough to crack, germs can enter and cause infection.
 About one third of people with diabetes will develop skin problems sometime during their lives.
 In fact, some skin issues can actually be warning signs of diabetes.
 Diabetes increases the risk for fungal infections such as athlete’s foot, jock itch, and ringworm.
 Yeast infections of the skin and vagina are common in diabetic individuals.
 Poor circulation in the legs can make them very itchy and contribute to foot ulcers.
 If you do have diabetes, inspect your skin daily.

 3. Pay Careful Attention to Your Diet